 A sure way to avoid any disappointment and see manatees up close is to visit the Ellie Shiller Homosassa Springs Wildlife State Park.
 The Park is home to several manatees that are visible from an underwater viewing area affectionately known as the Fish Bowl.
 Additionally, manatee programs are held three times daily when a park ranger shares information about the endangered marine mammal as well as discussing the park’s important manatee rehabilitation program.
 Guests to the park sit in bleachers for these experiences allowing for great views.

-A town full of riverside resorts and cafe’s, we discovered another popular dining spot for locals, The Shed at McRae’s of Homosassa.
-Established in 1917, McRae’s offers everything from a motel to bait shop and boat rental to riverside bar.
-Attached to a seafood packing warehouse, The Shed, offer cold libations, bar snacks and fresh off the boat steamed or deep fried seafood at very reasonable prices.
+A town full of riverside resorts and cafes, we discovered another popular dining spot for locals, The Shed at McRae’s of Homosassa.
+Established in 1917, McRae’s offers everything from a motel to the bait shop and boat rental to riverside bar.
+Attached to a seafood packing warehouse, The Shed, offers cold libations, bar snacks, and fresh off the boat steamed or deep-fried seafood at very reasonable prices.
 Carry-out seems to be a popular option as we saw numerous boats arrive to pick up a meal.
-The kind of place where no one is a stranger, live entertainment is offered on the weekends, however we were more than entertained by the mischievous squirrels that maneuvered the beams of the tiki bar to snatch bites of food from accommodating customers.
+The kind of place where no one is a stranger, live entertainment is offered on the weekends, however, we were more than entertained by the mischievous squirrels that maneuvered the beams of the tiki bar to snatch bites of food from accommodating customers.

-Located a mere 90 minutes away from bustling, organized chaos of theme park filled Orlando, no-frills Homosassa Springs provides a casual vacation with the perfect blend of activity and relaxation.
-As such, the two vacation destinations compliment each other perfectly when combined in a “best of both worlds” adventure.
+Located a mere 90 minutes away from the bustling, organized chaos of theme park filled Orlando, no-frills Homosassa Springs provides a casual vacation with the perfect blend of activity and relaxation.
+As such, the two vacation destinations complement each other perfectly when combined in a “best of both worlds” adventure.